-This flower also comes in yellow, orange, and peach.
-The white variety is an elegant, unexpected choice for a black-tie reception.
+While the bloom comes in yellow, orange, and peach, the white variety is an elegant, unexpected choice for a black-tie reception.

 In the hands of the right florist, mums can look quite lovely in centerpieces.
 This sturdy bloom also comes in white, lavender, yellow, and mauve.
 Bonus: It looks more expensive than it actually is and is available year-round.

 Work this blossom into a chignon for a retro-glam touch.
 It's also available in yellow and pink.